Breast cancer in men is rare, but it does happen (less than 1 percent of all breast cancer cases in the U.S.) .

 A man can inherit a BRCA2 mutation through either parent.
 And, a man who has a BRCA2 mutation can pass the mutation on to his daughters and sons.

 Most men with a BRCA2 mutation will never have breast cancer.
-However, the lifetime risk of breast cancer (up to age 70) is about 1 percent for men in the general population and about 7 percent for men with a BRCA2 mutation [53-54].
+However, the lifetime risk of breast cancer (up to age 80) is [61-64]:

 Breast cancer in men is more likely than breast cancer in women to be related to an inherited gene mutation :

 For this reason, it’s usually recommended that men diagnosed with breast cancer have genetic testing for BRCA2 mutations.

 Other genes (including BRCA1) are under study for possible links to breast cancer in men .

 Learn about genetic testing.

 Find statistics on breast cancer in men.

 Learn more about risk factors for breast cancer in men.

 Learn about treatment for breast cancer in men.